 What is echinacea?

-Echinacea (say: "eck-in-ay-sha") is an herbal remedy that may help the body defend itself from the viruses that cause colds, sore throats and the flu.
+Echinacea (say: "eck-in-ay-sha") is an herbal product that may help the body defend itself from the viruses that cause colds, sore throats, and the flu.
 You can find echinacea products in most drug stores or health food stores.

 How should I use echinacea?

-Follow the directions on the package label or talk to your doctor before you buy an herbal product.
+Follow the directions on the package label, or talk to your doctor before you buy an herbal product.
 Don't take echinacea on an empty stomach.
 Instead, take it with food or a large glass of water.
-Do not take echinacea for more than 2 weeks without talking to your doctor.
+Do not take echinacea for more than 2 weeks without talking to your doctor first.

 Who should not take echinacea?

-If you are regularly taking other medicines, check with your doctor before taking echinacea.
-Echinacea may interact with these drugs and reduce their effectiveness or cause unwanted side effects.
-You should also tell your doctor if you drink beverages that contain caffeine or alcohol, if you smoke or if you use illegal drugs.
+If you are regularly taking other medicines or are being treated for a chronic condition, check with your doctor before taking echinacea.
+Echinacea may interact with medicines and reduce their effectiveness or cause unwanted side effects.
+You should also tell your doctor if you drink alcohol, if you smoke, or if you use illegal drugs.
 These substances may affect the way echinacea works.

 Funding and support for this material have been provided by the Consumer Healthcare Products Association.